AmbreMychalski/Tesis-1/README.md

 ### Limitations

-For now, the application doesn't show from what document it retrieve the answer.
-It is a functionnality still in development.
+For now the application don't have restrictions regarding the number of sources it get its context.
+We need, somehow, to make a classification by pertinency of the sources.